xylude/Docx-to-HTML/README.md

 Docx-to-HTML
 ============

+# This project is no longer being maintained:

+I don't really write much PHP anymore and haven't had time to keep up with this project.
+If someone is interested in taking this over and making it better, feel free to make a fork and let me know and I'll link your fork in this readme as the main version of it.

 Converts .docx files to HTML

 This is a PHP class that will convert your .docx files to HTML.
 It is by far not perfect, but will handle most things decently.